PeakPy/ErrorWeb-Studio/docs/FLEXFORGE.md

 ## 🤝 Contributing

-FlexForge Template welcomes contributions from the developer community.
+ErrorWebStudio Template welcomes contributions from the developer community.
 Whether you're fixing bugs, adding features, or improving documentation, your input helps make this template better for everyone.

 ## 📝 License